FranciscoMoretti/site/content/blog/building-an-autolink-heading-component-for-react-navigation.md

 slug: building-an-autolink-heading-component-for-react-navigation

 title: Building an Autolink Heading Component for React Navigation
-description: Learn how I built an Autolink Heading component for React Navigation that automatically generates anchor links for section headings.
-Use it for improved navigation.
+description: Learn how I built an Autolink Heading component for React Navigation that automatically generates anchor links for section headings to improve navigation.

 date: 2023-07-03
 image: